asterics/AsTeRICS/Documentation/docs/get-started/Overview.md

 ### Grid

-The grid is a web-based user interface which can be used for Augmentative and Alternative Communication (AAC).
-It is organized as grid of rows and columns with cells acting as buttons.
-The cells support texts and images/symbols and can speak a defined text (text-to-speech) or execute a defined action.
-A grid can be connected to a model and be used to trigger actions like switching lights on/off.
+The AsTeRICS Grid is a web-based user interface which can be used for Augmentative and Alternative Communication (AAC).
+Grids can be defined in a flexible layout of cells acting as buttons.
+The cells show text and images/symbols and if one of them is selected a defined text can be spoken (text-to-speech).
+A grid can also be connected to a model and be used to trigger actions like switching lights on/off.

 ![Grid with symbols for Alternative and Augmentative Communication](/img/AsTeRICS-Ergo_Grid_en-1-768x592.jpg)